reubenharry/physics/docs/physics/relativity.md

 <!--
-  todo: really this should be in classical physics Recall that classical physics gives a procedure for starting from a pair of spacetime points $(p_1, p_2)$ (the start and end point of a particle trajectory), and determining the path that has these points as its boundary $P(p_1,p_2)$.
+  : really this should be in classical physics
+Recall that classical physics gives a procedure for starting from a pair of spacetime points $(p_1, p_2)$ (the start and end point of a particle trajectory), and determining the path that has these points as its boundary $P(p_1,p_2)$.

 The procedure has the property that it commutes with metric-preserving linear maps $L$.
 That is, $L(P(p_1,p_2))=P(L(p_1), L(p_2))$.
-  TODO: really two metrics are preserved classically In non-relativistic physics, there is a metric on space, and a separate metric on time, both of which must be preserved.  -->
+  : really two metrics are preserved classically
+  In non-relativistic physics, there is a metric on space, and a separate metric on time, both of which must be preserved.  -->